 Thanks to the lifestyle of the people living around the Mediterranean Sea, you are also allowed moderate amounts of red wine with the evening meal.

 So, now we know how those Spaniards and Greeks have managed to maintain that incredible physique and shape.

 A Quick Overview of the Paleo diet

 There isn’t any significant difference between the Paleo diet and the Mediterranean diet.
-Right like its counterpart, this diet plan also focuses on eliminating any kind of processed food from your diet.
+Right like its counterpart, this diet plan also focuses on eliminating any processed food from your diet.

-The diet is also majorly based on the rules and principles of the Paleolithic era when our ancestors used to feed themselves with all the plant and animal-based food options.
+The diet is also based on the rules and principles of the Paleolithic era when our ancestors fed themselves with all the plant and animal-based food options.

 There were no farms and factories in that era, and humans used to hunt and fish to source their daily dietary requirements.

 The message is loud and clear- we are not supposed to eat what our ancestors didn’t.
-So, do include heaps of meats, fish, raw fruits, and vegetables in your diet.
+So, include many meats, fish, raw fruits, and vegetables in your diet.

 Which diet plan is more beneficial for your health?

 The Mediterranean diet is solely based on locally sourced fresh food items, so you can stay assured of minimizing the risk of health issues like heart disease, hypertension, diabetes, and certain types of cancers.

 On the other side, the paleo diet helps you lose some quick weight while also avoiding the risk of health issues like obesity and type 2 diabetes.

-So, in a nutshell, we can say that both the diet plans have their share of health benefits for people around.
+So, in a nutshell, we can say that both diet plans have their share of health benefits for people around them.
 You can follow the one that suits you better for your weight loss and fitness goals.

 Are there any risks or side effects associated with these diet plans?

 This is because it’s more of a lifestyle than a diet plan.
 Every food item is recommended in moderation, and there are minimal guidelines about ‘what you cannot eat.

 On the other side, the Paleo diet is considered a highly restrictive diet.
-Although it comes with a list of benefits, the risk and side effects cannot be overlooked.
+Although it has a list of benefits, the risks and side effects cannot be overlooked.